dtngk/flatiron-capstone-project/README.md

     - Rank the characters and edit the ranking (Other users cannot see the ranking)
     - Log out of my account
     - Delete my account

+## Stretch

+- Add an admin account
+- Add the ability for drap and drop on creating a Team
+- Add picture to each Character
+- Add Regex for email validation